Mongolian horse: Breed history

+The origins of the Mongolian breed are hard to determine.
 The split between Przewalski's horse and E. ferus caballus is estimated to have occurred 120,000– 240,000 years ago, long before domestication.
-The Mongolian horse is theorized to be the founding stock for many other horse breeds in Asia, including the Tuvinian, Akhaltekin, Yunan, Japanese and Cheju.
+Nomads of the central Asian steppes have been documented as riding horses since 2000 BC.

+Tests have shown, that among all horse breeds, Mongol horses feature the largest genetic variety, followed by the Tuvan horses.
 A comparison of Mongol horses, Japanese horses, and Arab Anglo/Thoroughbred horses found that Mongol horses had the highest genetic diversity, with a heterozygosity ranging from 0.75 to 0.77.
 Compared to low heterozygosity values for Thoroughbreds (0.461), Arabians (0.478) and the bottlenecked Przewalski's horse (0.474), the genetic diversity of the Mongol horses is exceptional.
+This indicates that it is a very archaic breed suffering little human-induced selection.

+The data also indicate that many other breeds descend from the Mongol horses.
+The Mongolian horse is theorized to be the founding stock for many other horse breeds in Asia, including the Tuvinian, Akhaltekin, Yunan, Japanese and Cheju.

 The thirteenth-century archbishop Giovanni da Pian del Carpine was one of the first Westerners to describe Mongol horses, observing, "...[they] are not very great in stature, but exceedingly strong, and maintained with little provender".

 A 1918 census of Mongolian animals found 1,500,000 horses.
-The origins of the Mongolian breed are hard to determine.
-Nomads of the central Asian steppes have been documented as riding horses since 2000 BC.
-Tests have shown, that among all horse breeds, Mongol horses feature the largest genetic variety, followed by the Tuvan horses.
-This indicates that it is a very archaic breed suffering little human-induced selection.
-The data also indicate that many other breeds descend from the Mongol horses.